M16 rifle: Background

 Despite its early failures the M16 proved to be a revolutionary design and stands as the longest continuously serving rifle in US military history.
-It has been adopted by many US allies and the 5.56×45 mm NATO cartridge has become not only the NATO standard, but "the standard assault-rifle cartridge in much of the world."
+It has been adopted by many US allies and the 5.56×45 mm NATO cartridge has become not only the NATO standard but "the standard assault-rifle cartridge in much of the world."
 It also led to the development of small-caliber high-velocity service rifles by every major army in the world.
 It is a benchmark against which other assault rifles are judged.

-Colt, H&R and GM Hydramatic Division manufactured M16A1 rifles during the Vietnam War.

-M16s were produced by Colt until the late 1980s, when FN Herstal (FN USA) began to manufacture them.